Agnes Catlow

-Agnes Catlow (1806–1889) was a 19th-century British science writer best known for a popular book on conchology.
+Agnes Catlow (1806–1889) was a 19th-century British science writer best known for a book on conchology.

 Early life

 Catlow was born in 1806 in Mansfield, Nottinghamshire, the daughter of Samuel and Elizabeth Catlow.
 By the 1860s Catlow and her sister Maria were living in Chertsey in Surrey.

 Background

-Not much is known of Agnes Catlow's family background and education.
+Not much is known of Catlow's family background and education.
 It is clear from her publications that she was well-educated, especially in such natural sciences as zoology and entomology.
-Throughout her life, she traveled widely, sometimes with her sister Maria, who was also a science writer.
+Throughout her life, she travelled widely, sometimes with her sister Maria, who was also a science writer.

 Catlow died at her house in Addlestone, Surrey on 10 May 1889 aged 82.

 Career

 Illustration of 13 microorganisms viewed under a microscope, from Agnes Catlow's 1851 book Drops of Water.
 Plate signed in Latin "Painted and lithographed by Achilles".